traqy/eyeota-coding-project/README.md

 You may use any resources available to you in terms of research, however you need to work alone.

 Please submit your solution in the form of a tarball (created with command: tar -czvf) or a zip file to your Eyeota recruiting contact within 7 days of receiving these instructions.
+Please also note that you'll need to remove the gradlew.bat file as any archive containing this will be rejected by our email filters.

 Good Luck, and have fun!